intuit/QuickBooks-V3-Java-SDK/README.md

 * Ability to perform single and batch processing of CRUD operations on all QuickBooks Online entities.
 * A common interface to the Request and Response Handler with two implemented classes to handle both synchronous and asynchronous requests.
-* Support for both XML and JSON Request and Response format.
+* Support for both XML and JSON Request and Response formats.
 * Ability to configure app settings in the configuration file requiring no additional code change.
 * Support for Gzip and Deflate compression formats to improve performance of Service calls to QuickBooks Online.
 * Retry policy constructors to help apps handle transient errors.